 Remodeling a home’s kitchen is one of the largest, most complex renovations that homeowners can undertake.
-The venture often requires specialized skills in several different areas including carpentry and plumbing, not to mention the attention needed to detail and to scheduling multiple teams of people.
 But, this doesn’t stop do-it-yourselfers from beginning a DIY kitchen remodel.

 6 common problems that occur during a DIY kitchen remodel include: